jactor-rises/validation-builder/README.md

 ## Advantages of use

 * simpler code to read
-* immutable beans or beans only mutable through methods (no setters need to be puplic and no public constructor)
+* immutable beans or beans only mutable through methods (no setters need to be public and no public constructor)
 * test validation of valid instances
 * turn of validation in unit testing to provide instances with data only needed for the test